syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 }

 /// <summary>
-/// Get data to the sparkline column.
+/// Gets data to the sparkline column.
 /// </summary>
 /// <param name="mappingName">The mapping name of the column.</param>
 /// <param name="record">Data of the SparkLine.</param>